lura00/hookit-copy/README.md

 All functions run on a tkinter GUI, it works but could perhaps look nicer.

 ## Dockerfile
-- Dockerfile is ok, docker build runs and build and image.
+- Dockerfile is ok, "docker build" runs and build an image.
 - "Docker run" wont work, it says it misses som environment variable, "display".
 I haven't figured it out yet.
 - Docker build and push in the pipeline is stuck due to an authentication problem.
 It should work, but still working to make a few things work together.